-If you have ordered the Winegard Carryout G2+ Satellite Antenna, you may have opted to have it roof mounted or the portable option that comes with a tripod stand.
+If you have ordered the Winegard Carryout G2+ Satellite Antenna, the portable satelitte antenna comes with a tripod stand.
 The portable option allows you to manually move your antenna to gain the best satellite reception.
 This is ideal when camping in areas that have overhanging trees.
 While this option gives you some flexibility, it does require it to be stored in your closet or tow vehicle when in transit.
-For both roof mounted and portable satellite antenna options, you will need a satellite receiver to gain access to the satellite TV signals.
+You will need a satellite receiver to gain access to the satellite TV signals.
 The Winegard satellite antenna is compatible with Direct TV, Dish Network and Bell TV.
 See our Winegard Carryout G2+ Satellite Antenna video for instruction on how to setup and use the antenna.

-If you did not purchase an Omni-Directional or Satellite antenna, a standard antenna will be installed on your travel trailer to capture AM/FM signals for your stereo.
+If you did not purchase an Omni-Directional or Satelitte antenna, a standard antenna will be installed on your travel trailer to capture AM/FM signals for your stereo.